minibolt-guide/minibolt/index.md

 If you're looking for an older version of this guide, you can still check out the archived source files for [version 1](https://github.com/raspibolt/raspibolt/blob/raspibolt-v1-deprecated/index.md){:target="_blank"} and [version 2](https://v2.raspibolt.org){:target="_blank"}.

+---

+## Rating

+All guides are rated with labels to help you assess the difficulty of each guide, and if it is tested against the most recent version of the main guide.

+* Difficulty: indicates how difficult the bonus guide is in term of installation procedure or usage

+Difficulty: Easy
+{: .label .label-green }

+Difficulty: Medium
+{: .label .label-yellow }

+Difficulty: Hard
+{: .label .label-red }

+* Tested: indicates if the guide has been updated and tested on the RaspiBolt v3 and MiniBolt.
+If this is not the case, you might have to modify part of the guide to make it work on a RaspiBolt v3 ort MiniBolt.

+Status: Tested MiniBolt
+{: .label .label-blue }

+Status: Not tested MiniBolt
+{: .label .label-red }

+Status: Tested RaspiBolt v3
+{: .label .label-green }

+Status: Not tested RaspiBolt v3
+{: .label .label-yellow }

 <br /><br />

 ---